WHITE-KNIGHT5/MpvRxN/README.md

 # Changelogs

-All notable changes to MpvRxN (a fork of [MpvRx](https://github.com/Riteshp2001/mpvRx)) are documented here.
+All notable changes to MpvRxN are documented here.

 ---